SDB:Howto

 - Links

 Please note that SDB articles - if possible - should always describe the easiest solution.
 However, it is desirable to also show the fastest solution achievable using the command line or by editing configuration files.
 In this case, the section "Solution" should be split up into several subsections.
-Before going into details about the syntax, here is an example (in mediawiki syntax, to see this example as an article please go to SDB:Changing NTP Server - SDB Example.)
+Before going into details about the syntax, here is an example: (the template Template:SDB_article is available when creating a new SDB article)

 Creating a new article